apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 ...
 ```

-Apalache complains that we have defined several parameters (`INPUT_SEQ`,
+Apalache complains that we have declared several constants (`INPUT_SEQ`,
-`INPUT_KEY`, and `INT_WIDTH`) but we have never defined them.
+`INPUT_KEY`, and `INT_WIDTH`), but we have never defined them.

 **Adding a model file.** The standard approach in this case is either to fix
-all constants in a TLC configuration file, or to introduce another module that
+all constants, or to introduce another module that
 fixes the parameters and instantiates the general specification.
 Although
-Apalache supports [TLC Configuration Files][], we are inclined to introduce a
+Apalache supports [TLC Configuration Files][], for the purpose of this tutorial,
-new module TLA+ rather than recollecting the syntax of TLC configuration files.
-You will see later in this tutorial, why this approach is more organic to TLA+.
+we will stick to tool-agnostic TLA+ syntax.

 To this end, we add a new file `MC2_8.tla` with the following contents: